mofo7777/H264Dxva2Decoder/README.md

 * SP/SI slice type are not handle

 ### DECODING
-* only use DXVA_Slice_H264_Short not DXVA_Slice_H264_Long (GPU must handle it) see ConfigBitstreamRaw
+* only use DXVA_Slice_H264_Short, not DXVA_Slice_H264_Long (GPU must handle it) see ConfigBitstreamRaw
 * no interlacing
 * video only (no audio processing)
 * complete gpu acceleration only
-* Quanta Matrix just use default matrix values
+* Quanta Matrix just use default matrix values (never encountered mp4 file with custom matrix values)
 * long term reference and list reordering is not handle (never encountered such mp4 file)

 ### DISPLAY
 * SetVideoProcessStreamState should use values from mp4 file, here default for all
 * just use D3DFMT_X8R8G8B8 output format and D3DFMT_NV12 input format
-* resize window to video size without checking screen resolution
+* resize window to video size without checking screen resolution.
+For big video, windows position can be bad, depend on your screen resolution